Education: Internet Resources

 Besides books and databases, the Internet can provide a wealth of information - if you know how to be a careful user of Internet resources!
-Hover over the "Other Resources" tab for a link to information on how to use the Internet wisely (and safely!), and for some quality Internet sites in the field of Education.
+Check out the box below for information on how to use the Internet wisely (and safely!).
+Then scroll down for some quality Internet sites in the field of Education.

 Using the Internet for Research

 Evaluating Internet Resources